 If the pH of the mash is too low (too acidic) the addition of Calcium Carbonate will work well to raise it.
 In some cases, especially if you are making a very dark beer such as a Stout or Porter, you may have to settle for a mash pH as low as 5.0, but under no circumstance should you add more than 2 teaspoons of calcium carbonate to a five gallon mash.

-- 1. To raise or lower the mash pH additions of calcium carbonate (to raise pH) or calcium sulfate / calcium chloride (to lower pH) are recommended.
+To raise or lower the pH of a Mash , additions of calcium carbonate (to raise pH) or calcium sulfate / calcium chloride (to lower pH) are recommended.

 If these are not available, or if you are brewing with very soft water, then the addition of phosphoric acid can accomplish acidification of the mash.
 Teaspoon additions can be added incrementally until the desired pH is achieved.